Chair and Associate Professor: K. Atkins (EdD), 450-5441

 Baccalaureate Degree: Bachelor of Science in Education

-The department offers the Bachelor of Science in Education (BSE) degree with a major in Early Childhood Education (P-4).
-The performance based undergraduate program in early childhood education is designed to prepare candidates for positions as teachers in grades P-4.
-Upon completion of the program, candidates are expected to (a) understand and apply knowledge related to the social, historical, and philosophical foundations of early childhood education; (b) know the way young children learn and develop; (c) understand language acquisition, cultural influences on learning, exceptionalities, diverse student populations, inclusion and equity in classrooms and schools; (d) integrate technology into instruction and learning; (e) use research and developmentally appropriate practices in their teaching; and (f) know the roles and responsibilities of the profession of teaching.
+The department offers the Bachelor of Science in Education (BSE) degree with a major in Elementary Education K-6.
+The performance based undergraduate program in elementary education is designed to prepare candidates for positions as teachers in grades K-6.
+Upon completion of the program, candidates are expected to: (a) understand and apply knowledge related to the social, historical, and philosophical foundations of elementary education; (b) possess knowledge and skills to effectively teach all content areas including literacy/reading, mathematics, science, and social studies; (c) know the way children learn and develop; (d) use knowledge of how children learn and develop to design and implement age appropriate instruction; (e) understand language acquisition, cultural influences on learning, emotional and social development, exceptionalities, diverse student populations, inclusion and equity in classrooms and schools; (f) integrate technology into instruction and learning; (g) use research and developmentally appropriate practices in their teaching; and (h) know the roles and responsibilities of the profession of teaching.

 Follow this link for Admission to Teacher Education/Retention/Licensure information.